Exploring the Rich Heritage of Traditional Argentinian Musical Instruments

 A traditional Andean flute made of bamboo.

-The quena has ancient origins, dating back to pre-Columbian times, and it holds a significant place in the folk music of Argentina, particularly in the northwestern regions.
+With ancient origins, dating back to pre-Columbian times, it holds a significant place in the folk music of Argentina, particularly in the northwestern regions.
 It’s often used in traditional ceremonies and festivals, adding a distinctive Andean flavor to the music.

 One notable musician who has brought the quena to prominence is Uña Ramos, an Argentine composer and performer.
 Ramos has been instrumental in popularizing the quena internationally, showcasing its unique sound and versatility.